-Step 1: Give students a super short story script (examples below) in their native language and have them fill in the blanks.
+Step 1: Give students a super short story script (examples below) in the school language (as opposed to the target language) and have them fill in the blanks.
 This takes two minutes and can be done in class or at home.
 Collect the completed scripts.

 ______ and ______ were afraid because they were stuck in ____________.